 - V-Tech's clones of Leapfrog's toys, Smart Cubs Cody and Cora, also has the same capabilities, except that instead of into songs, V-Tech's toys tries to create mad-libs stories.
 However, the toys sound more mechanical and less well implemented than Leapfrog's attempt.

-- Crossing with Literature: Some of Publication International's sound books does this, as the book may come with an interactive electronic module that plays games with the reader.
+- Some of Publication International's sound books do this, as the book may come with an interactive electronic module that plays games with the reader.

 - Many WWE wrestling games use this.
 The most egregious example is the infamously bad commentary of Smackdown!
 Just Bring It, which featured Michael Cole saying things like ''This [Singles] match will be an important match!" and "[The Undertaker] executes a perfect [The Last Ride]!".

-- The Adventure Game version of Where In Time is Carmen Sandiego? features a level in the ancient Incan empire, where a man reads off numbers from a type of counting board.
+- The Adventure Game version of Where in Time Is Carmen Sandiego?
+(1997)? features a level in the ancient Incan empire, where a man reads off numbers from a type of counting board.
 The numbers are constructed out of Mad Libs, but the correct answers to the puzzles have separate voice recordings, so it always sounds right.

 - Freelancer uses this one to generate the dialog of every non-storyline NPC.
 It causes a rather jarring effect if your computer is slow, as the cuts in the dialog are immediately evident.
 Sporadic bugs in the procedurally generated dialogue also led to somewhat comical hiccups when NPC ships would call themselves to beg for assistance or provide backup.

-- The X-Universe games also creates voice dialogue on the fly for spaceships (virtually all of them).
+- The X-Universe games create voice dialogue on the fly for virtually all the spaceships.
 It's always noticeable, unfortunately, because whoever spoke the lines gave the wrong intonations for many of the words, so a sentence sounds like it's over when it's not, and words at the end of the sentence sometimes sound like they indicate the sentence isn't finished yet.
 X Rebirth drops the system entirely.

 - Used to a particularly jarring degree in the earliest Jump Start games from the mid '90s.
 The developers appear to have been banking on kids not noticing.